offthedial/site/src/pages/faq.md

 Yes!
 If there are at-least 4 teams, 1 match from each preliminary round will be streamed.
 There will be a five-minute break before the first finals match.
 All finals matches will be streamed as well.

 #### How are disputes/issues resolved?
-If you have any problems before the tournament, <Mention>#helpdesk</Mention> is the place to go.
+If you have any problems before the tournament, <span class="mention">#helpdesk</span> is the place to go.
 During the tournament we use smash.gg chat, if you have a dispute you can call a moderator directly on the website.

 #### What is ELO?
 In general, the ELO rating system is a way of calculating the relative skill levels of players.
 In our case, we calculate your in-game ELO when you enter your ranks and use it as one of the factors when balancing teams.

 You can read more about ELO on [wikipedia](https://en.wikipedia.org/wiki/Elo_rating_system).

-#### How are teams balanced?
-Off the Dial Bot will assign players numerical values for all aspects of play.
-This includes ranks, play style and previous tournament experience.

 #### What is Swiss?
 Swiss is a bracket format, like Single Elimination or Round Robin.
 However, there are some things that set Swiss apart from other systems.
 First of all, it's non-eliminating, meaning you play the same amount of rounds regardless of if you lose or not.
 Swiss pairs you up with people that are closest to the same win/loss record as you, making sure all rounds are as balanced as possible.

+#### How are teams balanced?
+Off the Dial Bot will assign players numerical values for all aspects of play.
+This includes ranks, play style and previous tournament experience.

 #### Am I able to scrim other teams competing in the tournament?
 Yes!
 We have no issue with you setting up a scrim with other competitors.